top of page

 Exploring the Great Outdoors

-Kids who play outside are smarter, happier, more attentive, and less anxious than kids who spend more time indoors.
-Promoting children's involvement in outside activities has proven to :
+Children who spend time outdoors tend to be smarter, happier, more attentive, and less anxious than those who primarily stay indoors.
+Encouraging children's involvement in outdoor activities has been proven to:

 bottom of page